-The small and large intestines, with the help of enzymes from the liver and pancreas and gall bladder, process food emerging from the stomach (by this time a sludge like substance known as chyme) into a form that creates available energy for the body to use, whilst also screening for and eliminating toxic substances from the body.
+The small and large intestines, with the help of enzymes from the liver and pancreas and gallbladder, process food emerging from the stomach (by this time a sludge-like substance known as chyme) into a form that creates available energy for the body to use, whilst also screening for and eliminating toxic substances from the body.

-The small intestine plays a major role in absorbing nutrients from the food we eat then the residue is pushed in to the ascending colon ( large intestine, about 6 feet long) where water and some vitamins are absorbed, and a stool gradually forms to be removed in sections through the rectum.
+The small intestine plays a significant role in absorbing nutrients from the food we eat then the residue is pushed into the ascending colon ( large intestine, about 6 feet long) where water and some vitamins are absorbed, and a stool gradually forms to be removed in sections through the rectum.
 A healthy colon is vital for a healthy body.
 When the colon is working properly, peristalsis moves food through the system, drawing out liquid and eliminating toxic and unwanted substances (faecal matter) within 16-24 hours of eating.

 Our digestive system provides a magnificent and near perfect system for exploiting nutritional value from food and effectively protecting us from damaging toxins.
-However, things can go wrong and the result is dire.
-One result, leaky gut, is seen as a serious threat to good health and a leading cause of an array of health problems such as autoimmune disease, IBS, arthritis, fibromyalgia and MS to name but a few).
+However, things can go wrong, and the result is dire.
+One consequence, leaky gut, is seen as a serious threat to good health and a leading cause of an array of health problems such as autoimmune disease, IBS, arthritis, fibromyalgia and MS to name but a few).

 “Factors that cause dysbiosis include antibiotic use and consumption of livestock in which antibiotics have been used; obesity; over-hygiene; stress; pathogenic bacteria and a typical Western diet.
 When in dysbiosis, the microbiome instead causes inflammation, cancer and autoimmunity.”
 Dr David Perlmutter